 Finding a good gravel bike isn’t terribly hard, and sometimes the line between a road bike and a gravel bike is a fine one.
 Still, there are some things we like to see in any gravel bike, and that we see in the 3 bikes we recommend below.

 You will want disc brakes on your gravel bike, and for many older bikes this might be the limiting factor.
 Can you ride a gravel bikes with non-disc brakes?
 Sure.
 But this article is attempting to guide you to that ideal gravel bike, and we would say every time that you want disc brakes.

+It is really hard to retrofit disc brakes on a bike, so I suggest not attempting it.
 To give yourself the best odds of a good gravel bike, get disc brakes.

-Relaxed Posture (higher handlebars)
+Relaxed Posture (slightly higher handlebars)